Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_privileges_to_share.md

 ### Required

 - `privileges` (Set of String) The privileges to grant on the share.
+See available list of privileges: https://docs.snowflake.com/en/sql-reference/sql/grant-privilege-share#syntax
-- `share_name` (String) The fully qualified name of the share on which privileges will be granted.
+- `to_share` (String) The fully qualified name of the share on which privileges will be granted.

 ### Optional

-- `all_tables_in_schema` (String) The fully qualified identifier for the schema for which the specified privilege will be granted for all tables.
+- `on_all_tables_in_schema` (String) The fully qualified identifier for the schema for which the specified privilege will be granted for all tables.
-- `database_name` (String) The fully qualified name of the database on which privileges will be granted.
+- `on_database` (String) The fully qualified name of the database on which privileges will be granted.
-- `schema_name` (String) The fully qualified name of the schema on which privileges will be granted.
+- `on_schema` (String) The fully qualified name of the schema on which privileges will be granted.
-- `table_name` (String) The fully qualified name of the table on which privileges will be granted.
+- `on_table` (String) The fully qualified name of the table on which privileges will be granted.
-- `tag_name` (String) The fully qualified name of the tag on which privileges will be granted.
+- `on_tag` (String) The fully qualified name of the tag on which privileges will be granted.
-- `view_name` (String) The fully qualified name of the view on which privileges will be granted.
+- `on_view` (String) The fully qualified name of the view on which privileges will be granted.

 ### Read-Only